stlng1/stlng-pbl/project_21/project_21a.md

 The primary purpose of the etcd component is to store the state of the cluster.
 This is because Kubernetes itself is stateless.
 Therefore, all its stateful data will persist in etcd.
 Since Kubernetes is a distributed system – it needs a distributed storage to keep persistent data in it. etcd is a highly-available key value store that fits the purpose.
 All K8s cluster configurations are stored in a form of key value pairs in etcd, it also stores the actual and desired states of the cluster. etcd cluster is intelligent enough to watch for changes made on one instance and almost instantly replicate those changes to the rest of the instances, so all of them will be always reconciled.

-NOTE: Don't not just copy and paste the commands, ensure that you go through each and understand exactly what they will do on your servers.
-Use tools like tmux to make it easy to run commands on multiple terminal screens at once.

 1. SSH into the controller server